 Along the way, we started buying extra Nativities from artisans around the world.
 We sold the extras to our interested friends.
-We thought it would be a small project, but the response has been so high that we have sold 9,000 Nativities from hundreds of artisans since 2005.
-Profits are given 100 percent to humanitarian causes and micro-credit projects in Third World countries that benefit the poorest people on the planet.
+We thought it would be a small project, but the response has been so high that we have sold 9,500 Nativities from hundreds of artisans since 2005.
+Profits are given 100 percent to humanitarian causes and micro-credit projects in developing countries that benefit children and low-income adults.

 Click the article links to read more about our Nativity project.

 ► A Lesson in Helping Artisans through Trade, not Aid